 Digital Coast Aids Waterfront Economic Strategy

-Using NOAA Digital Coast’s economic data and process, this community made a strong case for investing in tomorrow’s waterfront economy.
+The Takeaway: Using NOAA Digital Coast’s economic data and process, this community made a strong case for investing in tomorrow’s waterfront economy.

 Massachusetts’ City of Gloucester developed a working-waterfront strategy for economic resilience and growth by using NOAA Digital Coast’s data and resources available through Economics: National Ocean Watch.